 Using our description as an example again, our main keyword focus is “Keyword Research,” but we’ve also included “YouTube Keywords” and “Keyword Explorer.”
 This reinforces the content’s focus and allows it to be found in Search for related phrases and terms.

 Regarding the number of keywords you include, aim for around two or three references throughout the description.
-Don’t be tempted to keyword stuff, though.
+Don’t “keyword stuff,” though.
 The YouTube Algorithm won’t be fooled into ranking you any higher.

 #5 Accuracy and Authenticity are Key